Services during COVID-19

 If you cannot go to the pharmacy, you can contact the local community support number listed above.
 The Pharmaceutical Society of Ireland has issued guidelines on the delivery of medicines through voluntary and state bodies.

-From 18 May, dental practices reopened for routine dental visits.
+Dental practices have reopened for routine dental visits.
 They must continue to follow safety guidelines.

 Mental health services

-You may feel mixed emotions during the COVID-19 emergency period.
+You may feel mixed emotions during COVID-19.
 This is a challenging time, and feelings of stress, anxiety and worry are normal.
 Your mental health is just as important as your physical health, and it is important you look after it during this time.

 If you need to talk to someone urgently, you can call Samaritans at any time for free on 116 123.